as-ideas/DeepForcedAligner/README.md

 ```
   tensorboard dfa_checkpoints
 ```
+## Using Your Own Dataset
+Just bring your dataset to the LJSpeech format.
+We recommend to clean and preprocess the text in the metafile.csv before running the DFA, e.g. lower-case, phonemization etc.

 ## Using Preprocessed Mel Spectrograms
 You can provide your own mel spectrogams by setting in the config.yaml: